Berlin strips Hitler kingmaker Paul von Hindenburg of honorary citizenship | DW | 27.02.2020

 Hindenburg a 'perpetrator'

-During those deliberatiions, Left parliamentarian Regina Kittler declared: "Hindenburg was a perpetrator," saying the former World War One field marshal contributed to destruction of democracy in Germany.
+During those deliberations, Left parliamentarian Regina Kittler declared: "Hindenburg was a perpetrator," saying the former World War One field marshal contributed to destruction of democracy in Germany.

 "The times in which we live require a standing-up for democracy," Kittler said.